teuton-software/asker/docs/inputs/problems.md

 It is recommended to use a minimum of 4 cases to optimize the output.

-**Separator**
+**Var names restriction**

+A variable name cannot be contained within another variable name.
+For example:
+* _Incorrect variable names_: N, NUM (Variable N appears inside the variable NUM)
+* _Correct variable names_: N1, N2.

+Variable names can be created in upper or lower case.
+The recommendation is to use capital letters to make it easier to distinguish it from the rest of the text.

+**Case values**: Each `case` line must have as many values as variable names defined in `varnames` field.

-By default, the comma (`,`) is used as a separator for the different fields.
+**Fileds separator**: By default, the comma (`,`) is used as a separator for the different fields.
 To use a different value we use the sep attribute as follows:

 ```
 %problem